 Seventy-five of Ms. Simoni's now more than 200 frames gleam against royal-blue walls at the Pensacola Museum of Art.
 The exhibited works, which normally hang on the walls (and ceilings) of Ms. Simoni's home, were chosen for their quality, but also with an eye to presenting a historical overview of the American frame from the 1840s to the late 1930s.

 She installed the exhibition with visual impact rather than chronology in mind.
 Some of the frames are presented in nesting formats in which larger frames enclose a series of progressively smaller ones, resulting in wall montages of stunning complexity.
-Wall labels and the exhibition's catalog (both written by Suzanne Smeaton, director of Eli Wilner & Co.) trace the decade-by-decade evolution of taste and style in frame-making, an evolution parallel both to the history of art and to trends in architectural ornament and interior design.
+Wall labels and the exhibition's catalog (both written by Eli Wilner & Company) trace the decade-by-decade evolution of taste and style in frame-making, an evolution parallel both to the history of art and to trends in architectural ornament and interior design.

 Many painters, among them James McNeill Whistler, Thomas Cole, Frederic Church and Childe Hassam, were famously involved with the design of the frames that surround their pictures.
 Cole and Church, both Hudson River School painters, favored different styles of frames for their landscapes.
 The "Cole frame" is decorated with dense floral patterns in low relief, which echo and reinforce the painted areas of foliage.
 Church-designed frames feature geometric patterns and are often stepped, as are many 19th-century frames, in such a way as to help lead the eye into the spatial depth of the picture.
 In both cases, the frames play aesthetic as well as functional roles, contributing in fundamental ways to how the paintings are perceived.